 Super-smooth Ice Cream: Smitten

-The crazy heat wave while we were in SF warranted an ice cream stop so we stopped by Smitten Ice Cream.
+While we were visiting there was a crazy heat wave so we stopped by Smitten Ice Cream for some ice cold sweets.
 Known for its made to order and frozen with liquid nitrogen, making the creamiest, smoothest ice cream you’ve ever had.
 Earl Grey flavor in a classic waffle cone was delicious!